ErwanJes/CodeReviewTest/README.md

 I started this project to ask a review from interviews with developers.
 I want to know what they think of this code and mostly how would they improve it.

+The functional part must not be changed.
+Try to understand what it does and make it better.

 ## Technical precision

 The project can be run on Windows using Visual Studio.
 The code is made using C# but the majority of the flaws can be found in others languages.